Las Vegas Wrongful Death Lawyers

-Wrongful death lawsuits can recoup any expenses incurred for a number of reasons.
+Las Vegas wrongful death attorneys can recoup any expenses incurred for a number of reasons.
 These include: medical, funeral, anticipated earnings of the deceased, loss of benefits, loss of inheritance, pain, suffering, mental anguish, loss of care, protection, companionship, general damages, personal injury lawsuits to other parties, and punitive damages.

-When you select the law firm of Bertoldo, Baker, Carter & Smith, it is our goal to treat you with the utmost understanding and compassion, coupled with the highest level of legal representation.
+When you select the law firm of Bertoldo, Baker, Carter & Smith in Las Vegas, it is our goal to treat you with the utmost understanding and compassion, coupled with the highest level of legal representation.
 We offer a free initial consultation involving Las Vegas wrongful death and make it our chief priority to consistently provide you with individual attention throughout the case’s progression.

 General Info – Wrongful Death

 Wrongful deaths occur when a person is killed due to the negligence of some other person or entity (such as a company or organization).
 Surviving dependents or beneficiaries are typically the ones who file wrongful death claims.
 Surviving plaintiffs may be entitled to monetary awards because of the negligent actions of the guilty party.